Alexander Livingstone Bruce: The Chilembwe Uprising

 In the Legislative Council, Alexander Livingstone Bruce noted that most of those who took part in the Chilembwe rising were mission educated, and he advocated the closure of all the schools in Nyasaland that had African teachers.
-Other planters giving evidence to the official enquiry into Chilembwe's uprising held in June 1915 also blamed the missionaries, without distinguishing between European-led and independent missions.
-European missionaries, in contrast, emphasised the dangers of the teaching and preaching of African-led churches like Chilembwe's.
-The official enquiry needed to find causes for the rising and it blamed Chilembwe for his mixture of political and religious teaching, but also the unsatisfactory conditions on the Bruce Estates and its unduly harsh regime of William Jervis Livingstone.
+During the official enquiry into Chilembwe's uprising, held in June 1915, other landowners gave evidence placing blame on the missionaries, without distinguishing between European-led and independent missions.
+European missionaries, in contrast, emphasised the purported dangers posed by African-led churches outside of European supervision, such as Chilembwe's.
+The official enquiry's conclusion blamed Chilembwe for his mixture of political and religious teaching, but also the unsatisfactory conditions on the Bruce Estates and its unduly harsh regime of William Jervis Livingstone.
 Alexander Livingstone Bruce escaped censure, although the local Resident told the official enquiry considering the revolt that the conditions imposed on the A L Bruce Estates were illegal and oppressive.